alescicluna/alescicluna.github.io/sample_page3.md

 ### 2. Results:

-The best-performing model was a random forest algorithm, which achieved 96 per cent precision on the test set (the indicator of greatest interest to us), and 80 per cent recall.
-This means that the model is correct 96% of the time when it says whether or not the client has the appropriate characteristics to receive financing.
+The best algorithm and the one with the most balanced results was, in general, Random Forest, which had the best results together with the dataset with less hyperparameters.
+This was a valuable model to limitate false negatives, even at the price of having very high false positives.
-Specifically, the model was trained on the dataset on which 45 percent undersampling was performed, and without a feature selection following the preparation phase. (i.e., RFECV and random search did not allow for better generalization with this dataset.)
+It achieved 99 per cent recall on the test set (the indicator of greatest interest to us).
+This means that the model is correct 99% of the time of not missing out any positive label.
+Specifically, the model was trained on the dataset with the least feature selection.

 ### 3. Impact: